FAQs

 - Delivery is calculated at checkout (tracked courier).

 - After purchase boxes ship within 2-3 days.
-Only sent during the seasonal sowing window (Oct – Nov) so they’re ready to grow straight away.
+Only sent during the seasonal sowing window (mid-Sept – Nov) so they’re ready to grow straight away.
 Gift Certificates available if gifting outside the growing window.

 Want to know the exact varieties you’re getting before you order?
 See the 'What seed varieties will I receive?' question below.